-Ask the person who might help you to launch ButConnect.exe as well and to type [A] (or ‘agent’) and to press [Return] to switch over to agent mode.
+Ask the person who might help you to launch ButConnect.exe as well, then type [A] (or ‘agent’) and press [Return] to switch over to agent mode.

 Allow that person within 5 minutes to log on and, accordingly, to connect to your computer and to control it remotely for a single remote access session by telling him or her the credentials that are displayed in that small text frame on your screen.

 To finally terminate the remote support session and thus to stop the remote access immediately, press